smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/02-Taxi-Fare-Pipeline/README.md

 Apply Pipeline on a concrete example

-# Exercice
+# Exercise

 Here you will create you first pipeline on a concrete real life example

 Open `Taxifare-Pipeline.ipynb` notebook and follow steps.